biswaranjanmohapatra/biswaranjanmohapatra/README.md

 ## 💫 About Me

 🌱 I am currently working on **React & TypeScript**
-💡 Learning, building, and improving every day
+💡 Focused on building real-world projects

 ---